rpanchyk/ticks2bars/README.md

 ## How it works

-Having a `tick` file with the following content:
+Having a `ticks`-file with the following content:

 ```csv
 Timestamp,Bid,Ask